dropseed/plain/bolt-staff/bolt/staff/admin/README.md

 ## Installation

-- install bolt.staff and bolt.htmx, add bolt.admin and bolt.htmx to installed packages
+- install bolt.staff and bolt.htmx, add bolt.staff.admin and bolt.htmx to installed packages
 - add url

 ## Models in the admin